The 2019 AS4SAN PhD and ECR training grant

-APPLICATIONS FOR THE 2018 AS4SAN PHD AND ECR TRAINING GRANT ARE NOW CLOSED.
-THE NEXT ROUND WILL OPEN FOR SUBMISSIONS IN 2019.
+APPLICATIONS FOR THE 2019 AS4SAN PHD AND ECR TRAINING GRANT ARE NOW OPEN

 Goal: The aim of the AS4SAN PhD and ECR training grant is to increase collaboration between Social and Affective Neuroscience labs within the Australasian region, and to increase knowledge of different social and affective neuroscience methodologies.
 The goal of the grant is for a PhD student or early career researcher (<2 years post-PhD) in the Australasian region to go to another lab in the Australasian region to learn a new technique and start a research collaboration with another lab.

 Who is eligible?
 Australasian PhD students or early career researchers (less than 2 years post-PhD-graduation) who want to learn a new technique (that is essential for their research) in another lab in the Australasian region.
-The new technique has to be relevant for social and/or affective neuroscience research.
-For example, the technique can be fMRI (which is not only relevant for social and/or affective neuroscience) but you have to show how you are going to apply it in your own social and/or affective neuroscience research.
+The new technique has to be relevant for social and affective neuroscience research.
 The goal is to bring the new knowledge back to their own lab, and to strengthen collaborative social and affective neuroscience research within the Australasian region.
 It is essential that the candidate physically spends a certain amount at the other lab.
-Eligible candidates must have attended the 2017 AS4SAN conference in Melbourne or have registered for the 2018 AS4SAN conference in Brisbane or pay a $50 AS4SAN membership fee.
+Eligible candidates must have attended the 2018 AS4SAN conference in Brisbane or have registered for the 2019 AS4SAN conference in Newcastle or pay a $50 AS4SAN membership fee.

 How much?
 The winner will receive AU$1000 which can be spent on travel, accommodation, and project costs.